ThoughtWorksInc/AS101-4-workshop/instructions/00_setup.md

 **Note:**

-If starting the application, you should stop the application before proceeding with the [sample-deploy-pipeline](https://github.com/wilvk/sample-deploy-pipeline) instructions as we will spin up this application in a Jenkins deployment pipeline.
+If starting the application, you should stop the application before proceeding with the [sample-deploy-pipeline](https://github.com/wilvk/sample-deploy-pipeline) instructions as we will spin up this application in a GitHub Actions pipeline.

-Attempting to have two copies of the `sample-flask-app` container running at the same time on your computer is not possible as we are using [Docker-in-Docker](https://www.docker.com/blog/docker-can-now-run-within-docker/) (dind) to spin up the container from a Jenkins container and the exposed ports will conflict between the two containers.

 ## Installing Talisman